junxit/us-congress-bills-109/metadata.md

 - 2006-07-18 — Introduced in Senate
 - 2006-07-18 — Referred to the Committee on the Judiciary. (text of measure as introduced: CR S7767)
+- 2006-07-20 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(text: CR S8091)
+- 2006-07-20 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text: CR S8091)
+- 2006-07-20 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S8091)
+- 2006-07-20 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S8091)